 Hackable is the Tech equivalent to MythBusters.
 Don’t believe that it’s easy to hack into your device while you are browsing connected to a local cafe’s WiFi?
 They’ll prove it to you.
 And don’t say we didn’t warn you about this one!

-Don’t get fooled by the long name of this podcast – at five to ten minutes, the episodes are short and sweet.
+Don’t get fooled by the long name of this podcast – at five to ten minutes, Tech Talker’s Quick and Dirty Tips to Navigate the Digital World episodes are short and sweet.
 They provide loads of great tips for beginners on how to protect yourself online, save mobile data, and avoid spam.
 All content is presented in an easily digestible way.
 They say their lists and simple how to’s are created:

 “so that even the most tech illiterate can understand what’s going on with their computer or smartphone — and what to do when something goes wrong.”

 This is a great podcast for beginners who love technology but sometimes are too embarrassed to ask questions that might seem silly to tech pros.
-It’s a discussion panel that covers tech innovations, and also takes questions from the listeners.
+Too Embarrassed to Ask is a discussion panel that covers tech innovations, and also takes questions from the listeners.
 Even though the team stopped creating new content in 2018, their repository of content is still great for listeners today.

 This podcast by Bloomberg Technology takes you behind the scenes at small and large tech companies.
-Expect to hear more about what goes on behind closed doors, how tech companies deal with rivals, and what secret projects they are currently working on.
+On Decrypted, expect to hear more about what goes on behind closed doors, how tech companies deal with rivals, and what secret projects they are currently working on.

-If you are a diehard Google fan and want to keep up to date with their latest innovations, this podcast is for you.
+If you are a diehard Google fan and want to keep up to date with their latest innovations, This Week in Google is for you.
 The hosts discuss new gadgets and discoveries, Google’s competitors, and cloud computing news.
 Episodes can run up to two hours, so be prepared!

 Analog(ue) isn’t your typical tech podcast.
 It puts a deeply human spin on tech topics.
 The two hosts talk about how technology makes us feel and whether trends are changing us for the better or worse.

 This lighthearted podcast talks about maneuvering the digital world.
 Technology promised us an easier and more efficient life, but it can also become overwhelming.
-In this podcast, Manoush Zomorodi looks at technology from a human perspective and delves into topics such as how it affects our work, leisure and health and how to use technology in moderation.
+In Note to Self, Manoush Zomorodi looks at technology from a human perspective and delves into topics such as how it affects our work, leisure and health and how to use technology in moderation.

 Who said that only men are good at tech?
 Rocket is an all-female tech podcast hosted by Mashable Senior Tech Correspondent Christina Warren, Game Development and Tech Feminist Brianna Wu, and Family Gaming and Diversity Writer Simone de Rochefort.
 These three aspiring females cover everything about tech, comics, movies, books, and video games.